Find Affordable College Courses

 About 64% of the students majoring in journalism at the school are women while 36% are male.

-Full Journalism at University of Arizona Report
+Read full report on Journalism at University of Arizona

 The in-demand master’s degree programs at The University of Texas at Austin helped the school earn the #5 place on this year’s ranking of the most popular journalism schools in the Southwest Region .
-UT Austin is a very large public school located in the large city of Austin.
+UT Austin is a very large public school located in the city of Austin.

 Of the 10 students majoring in journalism at UT Austin, 30% are male and 70% are female.